braze-inc/braze-docs/_docs/_api/identifier_types.md

 ## Segment API Identifier

-A [Segment]({{site.baseurl}}/user_guide/engagement_tools/segments/) API Identifier or Segment ID is an out-of-the-box key by Braze for a given Segment within the Dashboard.
+A [Segment]({{site.baseurl}}/user_guide/engagement_tools/segments/) API Identifier or Segment ID is an out-of-the-box key by Braze for a given Segment within the dashboard.
 Segment IDs are unique to each segment and can be used to reference segments through the API.

 ### Where can I find it?
 You can find your Segment ID one of two ways:

-1. In the Dashboard, open up "Segments" under "Engagement" and select a pre-existing segment.
+1. In the dashboard, open up "Segments" under "Engagement" and select a pre-existing segment.
 If the Segment you want does not exist yet, create one and save it.
 At the bottom of the individual segment page, you will be able to find your Segment API Identifier. <br><br>
 2. Braze offers an "Additional API Identifiers" search, here you can quickly look up specific identifiers.
 It can be found at the bottom of the "API settings" within the "Developer Console" page.

 ### What can it be used for?